 Conflicts and mishaps are inevitable in any workplace.
 The reasons for this can vary from a minor misunderstanding or a major debacle.

-Misunderstandings, different viewpoints or a lack of recognition often creates conflicts in the workplace.
+Misunderstandings, different viewpoints or a lack of recognition often create conflicts in the workplace.
 There is nothing a good communication cannot resolve.
 Here when I say ‘good communication’, I mean active listening.

-Tip: Try to understand others perspective before responding.
+Tip: Try to understand others' perspectives before responding.

 Strong Work Relationship: